lukechampine/mkvsynth/delbrot/plugins.md

     ...
 ```

 Mandatory arguments are accessed using `MANDNUM(n)`, `MANDSTR(n)`, etc., and optional arguments are accessed using `OPTNUM(argName, defaultValue)`.
 Don't try to access more arguments than you asked for in `checkArgs()`, or you'll get an ugly out-of-bounds error.
-Keep in mind that these are just macros; you can access the elements of `a` directly if you wish.
+Keep in mind that these are just macros; you can access the elements of `a` directly if you wish. **Filter writers:** delbrot frees any string arguments after you return from your function.
+For simple plugins this generally isn't a problem, but if you're writing a video filter, you'll have to make a copy of the string you get from `MANDSTR(n)` if you plan on placing it in your filter parameter struct.

 Next, we'll define the actual function logic.
 In this case, it's pretty straightforward: